Kawerau Geothermal Field.

 Figure 2: Putauaki dominates the Kawerau landscape.
 In the foreground are the pulp, paper and timber mills, power station TG2 and the Onepu lagoon

 The Crown has acknowledged that Ngāti Tūwharetoa (Bay of Plenty) has particular cultural, spiritual, historical, and traditional association with, and use of, the geothermal energy and geothermal water located in the Kawerau geothermal system.

 The Kawerau system is classified as a Development System1 in the Bay of Plenty Regional Policy Statement.
-The system has been supplying steam to pulp paper and timber mills since 1957 and is the largest direct heat use site of geothermal steam in the world, which equates to about half of the world’s total geothermal steam supply for industrial applications.
+The system has been supplying steam to pulp paper and timber mills since 1957 and is one of the world’s largest direct geothermal heat use at a single location.

 Kawerau was the first industrial-scale producing field in New Zealand (the year before Wairakei was commissioned) and was the second largest producing geothermal field in New Zealand until the commissioning of Ohaaki power station in 1989.

 Natural features: history of human use and effects

 Surface features at Kawerau were modified by the 1886 Tarawera eruption, which blanketed the area in ash and mud.
 Further changes occurred in the early 20th century when drainage schemes caused down cutting of the Tarawera River and lowering of water tables.

 Most of the geothermal surface features are believed to have been in a natural state of decline prior to development of the field in the 1950s.
 Large springs at Rotoitipaku and Umapokapoka (Onepu) recorded in 1903 were generally absent when energy development started in the 1950s.
 The decline in surface activity accelerated with industrial development and with increased demand for energy use.